barne856/squint/README.md

 - Matrix-vector multiplication
 - Solving linear systems

-For smaller tensors or simpler operations, the impact of the BLAS backend choice may be less noticeable, as SQUINT can optimize these cases directly.
+For smaller tensors or simpler operations, the impact of the BLAS backend choice may be less noticeable, as SQUINT might optimize these cases directly.

 #### Extensibility